Steven Wilson: Porcupine Tree

 Wilson started writing Porcupine Tree's next album in early 2006 in Tel Aviv, Israel, alongside work on the second album for his side-project Blackfield.
 Writing sessions finished in London, UK, in June 2006.
 In August of the same year the band released their first live DVD, titled Arriving Somewhere..., and started a tour between September and November to promote it; the first half of each show was made up of all-new material.
 When the tour concluded the band went into the studio and finished recording and mastering the album.
 In early January 2007, the band revealed the album title was going to be Fear of a Blank Planet (a deliberate reference to Public Enemy's Fear of a Black Planet) and the concept was influenced by the Bret Easton Ellis novel Lunar Park.
 The album hit the shops on 16 April 2007 in Europe and 24 April in USA.
 The lyrics revolve around common 21st Century issues such as technology alienation, teen violence, prescription drugs, attention deficit disorder and bipolar disorder.

 Fear of a Blank Planet resulted in the most successful album to date in terms of market and sales, and also received the most favourable reviews of the band's whole career.
-It entered the Billboard 200 at #59, and charted in almost all European countries, peaking at #31 in the UK.
-It was nominated for a US Grammy, and won several polls as the best album of the year (e.g. Classic Rock magazine, Aardshock, The Netherlands).
-In July 2007 the Nil Recurring EP was released, containing material that had been left off the album.
+It entered the Billboard 200 at No. 59, and charted in almost all European countries, peaking at No. 31 in the UK.
+It was nominated for a Grammy Award, and won several polls as the best album of the year (e.g. Classic Rock magazine, Aardshock, The Netherlands).
+In July 2007, the Nil Recurring EP was released, containing material that had been left off the album.

 At a European show in August 2008, Wilson said Porcupine Tree was beginning work on material for their next album with an eye toward a release in 2009.
 This album was later revealed to be titled The Incident.
 The Incident is a double CD set containing "The Incident", a 55-minute "song cycle", on the first disc and four shorter songs on the second.
 It has received significant attention and media coverage and the band achieved their highest chart positions to date, reaching 5 in The Netherlands, 9 in Germany, 23 in the UK and 25 on the Billboard 200 in the USA.
 The subsequent tour of the US and Europe highlighted a large increase in the band's following, with many shows sold out.
 The single from The Incident, "Time Flies" was available as a free download from iTunes for one week in October 2009.